Alisa Jesakul (Bow)

 Participation in the singing contest on the program "The Winner is 2" and "2nd Souls"

-Maestra Areeya began studying music at the age of 14, initially as a member of the Subnoi Nuea Witthayakhom School choir band, The Clair Chorus, in Saraburi province, and as member of the school's marching band, NW Band, playing the euphonium.
-Areeya studied singing and piano with Ajarn Samanawan Phuangphu and passed piano grade exams with Trinity College, London.
+Maestra Araya began studying music at the age of 14, initially as a member of the Subnoi Nuea Witthayakhom School choir band, The Clair Chorus, in Saraburi province, and as member of the school's marching band, NW Band, playing the euphonium.
+Araya studied singing and piano with Ajarn Samanawan Phuangphu and passed piano grade exams with Trinity College, London.

-In 2015, Maestra Areeya became a member of The Bangkok Voices Choir in the alto section.
+In 2015, Maestra Araya became a member of The Bangkok Voices Choir in the alto section.
 Currently, she is a singing teacher at Assumption College Thonburi, Monkey Town Artist Academy GMM Grammy Institute.

 Pan Piriyaprernt (Pan)